Great Snoring

 Great Snoring is a rural village in North Norfolk by the River Stiffkey, in the east of England.
 It is situated approximately 25 mi north-west from the city and county town of Norwich, and 2 mi north from the larger village of Little Snoring.

 At the centre of the village are the listed buildings of St Mary's Church and the Old Rectory.
-The village main street comprises houses of brick and flint.
+The village's main road, called The Street comprises houses of brick and flint.
 The nearest inn and shop is in Little Snoring.

 Village population in the 2001 Census was 168, reduced to 143 at the 2011 Census.

 History

 The 1086 Domesday Book calls the village by the Saxon name Snaringa/Snarringes, named after an inhabitant called Snear.
 The book includes mention of a water mill, which now features on the village sign.

 Historically the name Snoring Magna was used, "magna" being Latin for "greater".

 In 1611 Sir Ralph Shelton, lord of the manor, sold Great Snoring to Lord Chief Justice Richardson.
 Sir Ralph is reported to have said "I can sleep without Snoring".

 John Pearson (1612–86), the English divine and scholar, was born in Great Snoring on 28 February 1612.

 Francis White's 1854 History, Gazetteer and Directory of Norfolk describes the village as having as 99 houses, with a total population of 656, and with John Dugmore, Esq as lord of the manor.
 The church, dedicated to the Virgin Mary, is described as having a "fine tower" (formerly a spire), containing curious old brasses of the Shelton family.
 White notes the rectory house, built by the Shelton family, as a "fine specimen of ornamental brick work", valued at £24 and occupied by the Revd D. H. Lee Warner.
 The Walsingham Union House, a workhouse, contained 164 staff and occupants.